-Notes: n/a indicates that this type of category is not recorded in the database.
+Notes: n/a indicates that this category is not recorded in the database.
 Often TDHCA provides Emergency Assistance referrals and Utility Assistance referrals to the same requester.
-During SFY 2016, TDHCA received 9,843 unduplicated Personal Requests for Assistance and 93,857 Automated Requests for Assistance for a total of 103,700 unduplicated requests.62.5% (64,859) of all unduplicated requests lacked geographic data and are not included in the regional breakdowns.
+During SFY 2016, TDHCA received 9,843 unduplicated Personal and 93,857 Automated Requests for Assistance for a total of 103,700 unduplicated requests.62.5% (64,859) of all unduplicated requests lacked geographic data and are not included in the regional breakdowns.